Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Output Parameter: Pseudo-Haptic Approach with WIP

 \subsubsection{Collected data}

-The participants were asked to answer questions on a 6-point scale from 1 (strongly disagree) to 6 (strongly agree) in the evaluation task of the second part.
+The adjusted speed gains were recorded to compute the appropriate speed gains for each condition.
+Moreover, the participants were asked to answer questions on a 6-point scale from 1 (strongly disagree) to 6 (strongly agree) in the evaluation task of the second part.
+Considering the mental load of participants and experiment time, we used a shorter custom questionnaire, rather than using a combination of existing questionnaires, because this would require the participants to answer a large number of questions.
 The items were 1) I felt as if I really went up/down a hill (realism of walking), 2) I felt the hill was steep (intensity of pseudo-haptics), and 3) In the VE, I had a sense of ``being there'' (sense of presence).
 It should be noted that in the second item, a score of 1 indicates ``not steep at all'' and 6 indicates ``extremely steep.''
-In addition, the foot tracker positions were collected to analyze participant gait behavior during the task.